status-im/swarms/ideas/282-deterministic-builds.md

 - Make sure we initialize all variables in an explicit way
 - Verify the build output does not depend on build system time/locale/encoding
 - Eliminate timestamp related changes (use `SOURCE_DATE_EPOCH`)
-- Use [gitan-builder](https://github.com/devrandom/gitian-builder) or [Nix](https://nixos.org/nix/) to have a deterministic build environment
+- Use [gitan-builder](https://github.com/devrandom/gitian-builder) or [Nix](https://nixos.org/nix/) to have a controlled build environment
 - Configure deterministic builds to run on Jenkins